BenchCLAMP: A Benchmark for Evaluating Language Models on Syntactic and Semantic Parsing

-To make it feasible for researchers to evaluate large pretrained models on BenchCLAMP, we randomly sample \num{2000} examples from the test set of each dataset, and evaluate test performance on this smaller set.
-We use the full test set in cases where there are less than \num{2000} examples.
+To make it feasible for researchers to evaluate large pretrained models on BenchCLAMP, we randomly sample a smaller test set for datasets with large released test sets.
+Specifically, we sample \num{2000} examples from the test sets of SMCalFlow, TreeDST and MTOP datasets and evaluate test performance on this smaller set.
+We use the full test set for all other datasets.
 We also release a smaller randomly-sampled \num{100}-example test set for each dataset to evaluate models accessed through costly API calls like GPT-3 and Codex.
 Results on a \num{100}-example test set will have wide error bars and should be used with caution.\jason{this is the reason to do sig tests in the comparisons.
-Given these error bars, quite possible that a lot of the reported comparison results don't stand up?} See Appendix \ref{sec:appendix-variance} for a discussion on result variance.
+Given these error bars, quite possible that a lot of the reported comparison results don't stand up?} See the Appendix for a discussion on result variance.
 We allow for the evaluation on full test sets of the datasets to compare with state of the art results.
-For datasets that do not release public test sets, like SMCalFlow, Spider, and CoSQL, we treat the development set as the test set, and sample $10\%$ of the training set and treat it as the development set for splits creation.
-For datasets which include dialogue interactions, we ensure that all turns of a dialogue belong to the same split.
-The Overnight train set was already small (< \num{5}k examples), so we do not have a separate medium split for it.